justeattakeaway/pie/apps/pie-docs/src/foundations/radius/overview.md

 Use 0px/pt/dp (non-rounded) corners for basic or structural design elements.
 This would apply to any design element or component that spans full width within its container or the page.

-Basic layout structures and containers, such as toolbars or section splitters should use 0dp corners.
+Basic layout structures and containers, such as toolbars or section splitters, should use 0dp corners.

-The example above shows two components without any radius applied to their corners.

 {% contentPageImage {
     src:"../../../assets/img/foundations/radius/no-radius.svg",